 I co-ordinated an internal teaching and learning project within the School of Chemistry, funded by the University's UTLC Innovation Fund, to trial and evaluate the use of the Turning Point electronic voting system handsets by several academic colleagues in undergraduate chemistry teaching across various modules in the 2010-11 academic year.
-In 2011-12 one of my stage 4 MChem students, Helen Herdman, conducted a similar project with chemistry classes in a local secondary school, the results of which were submitted for publication in late 2012.
+In 2011-12 one of my stage 4 MChem students, Helen Herdman, conducted a similar project with chemistry classes in a local secondary school.

 I was also a member of the JISC-funded HEA UK Physical Sciences Centre-led "Skills for Scientists" Open Educational Resources (OER) pilot project consortium (2009-10) which researched into the processes and issues involved with making teaching resources available via the internet and other open access sources, including JISC's own Jorum Open website.
 You can view the project Wiki and download the resources here: skillsforscientists.pbworks.com